dcoloma/fxosRate/README.md

 * eventsPerWeekForPrompt: Number of events that the app must trigger during a week before launching the prompt to the user.
 This is helpful, for instance in case the activity of the app is more related to a given event than to launching the application itself.
 It is linked to the logEvent method described above.
 0 means ignore this criteria.
 * remindPeriod: Once a user has postponed to rate the application, this could be used as a waiting period before prompting him next time.
 0 means ignore this criteria.

-Additionally, you can change the Strings used to prompt the user by modifying the files located at the locales folder for the supported languages.
+Additionally, you can change the strings used to prompt the user by modifying the files located at the locales folder for the supported languages.
 You can also add more locales and included them in the locales.ini file.

 Behaviour
 ================

-Every time the method promptRequired is executed, the library will check if based on the criteria defined by the initialization paramters user should be prompted.
+Every time the method `promptRequired` is executed, the library will check if based on the criteria defined by the initialization paramters user should be prompted.

 If he should be prompted, user can take multiple decisions:

 - Rate the application: In this case user will be forwarded to the rate page and won't be asked to rate the app again.
 - Don't rate it and never be reminded: In this case, the library won't ask the user again to rate the app.
 - Be reminded: The user will be reminded for rating the app after a remind period if the other usage criteria is met.